Table of contents

 So, your final profit stands at ₹ 100.

-The iron condor is a strategy that is complex to understand.
-However, it is one of the most popular techniques among option traders.
+The iron condor is one of the most popular techniques among option traders.
 In a market with low volatility, determining the correct strike prices for the iron condor strategy is the trick to earn profits.